5yzygy/goit-js-hw-02/README.md

 # goit-js-hw-02

-A repository for the 2nd Javascript homework of the GoIT Full-Stack Developer Course
+A repository for the 2nd JavaScript homework of the GoIT Full-Stack Developer Course